romkatv/powerlevel10k/README.md

 gsettings set org.gnome.desktop.interface monospace-font-name 'MesloLGS NF 11'
 ```

+Run `p9k_configure` to pick the best style for your new font.

-(Using a different terminal and know how to set font for it?
+_Using a different terminal and know how to set font for it?
 Share your knowledge by sending a PR
-to expand the list!)
+to expand the list!_

 ## Try it in Docker